polterguy/magic/README.md

-# Magic, THE Open Source No-Code/Low-Code platform
+# Magic; THE Open Source No-Code/Low-Code platform

 Magic is a No-Code/Low-Code application generator, that allows you to create CRUD apps automatically.
 In addition it is a complete Open Source cloud system, allowing you to create your own virtualised